RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

 - Slot or Hash Slot - The result of the hash calculation.
 - Shard - Redis process that is part of the Redis clustered database.

-## When to use sharding
+## When to use clustering

-Sharding the keyspace is an efficient way of scaling Redis that should be employed when:
+Clustering is an efficient way of scaling Redis that should be used when:

-- The dataset is large enough to benefit from using the RAM resources of more than one server.
-We recommend sharding a dataset once it reaches a size of 25 GB (50 GB for RoF).
+- The dataset is large enough to benefit from using the RAM resources of more than one node.
+    When a dataset is more than 25 GB (50 GB for RoF), we recommend that you enable clustering to create multiple shards of the database and spread the data requests across nodes.
 - The operations performed against the database are CPU-intensive, resulting in performance degradation.
     By having multiple CPU cores manage the database's shards, the load of operations is distributed among them.

 ## Number of shards